jouleffect/clocktask/README.md

 # ClockTask
 Freelance Tool

-R.A.D. included in PDF File.
+R.A.D. included in PDF File, with link to class diagram images.

 Source code into the /src folder.

 JavaDoc Included

 How to use: